 Lieutenant Chard: I came up here to build a bridge.

-The emotive power of Zulu, its ability to inspire within Welshmen a yearning for past military glories is largely attributable to the skilled film-makers who made it.
-Yet the Cy Endfield’s film stands as a warning about the insidiousness of those old myths of empire and conquest.
-It is also proof that even those with a progressive political and social consciousness can be tempted into sacrificing their values in the pursuit a telling a ‘good’ story.
+The emotive power of Zulu, its ability to inspire within Welshmen a yearning for past military glories is largely attributable to the skilled filmmakers who made it.
+Yet Cy Endfield’s film stands as a warning about the insidiousness of those old myths of empire and conquest.
+It is also proof that even those with a progressive political and social consciousness can be tempted into sacrificing their values in the pursuit of telling a ‘good’ story.